cooscoos/Hoive/README.md

 Make this a server application so that people can play on the internet.
 Steps:

-- mosquito can suck mosquito with no error.
-- mosquitos working, need a good old tidy up
+- get pillbug working at both ends then have a tidy up

 #### Sqlite db